Eurasian sparrowhawk: In culture

 In Slavic mythology, the sparrowhawk, known as krahui or krahug, is a sacred bird in Old Bohemian songs and lives in a grove of the gods.
 Holy sparrowhawks perch on the branches of an oak tree that grows from the grave of a murdered man, and "publish the foul deed".
+The South Slavic name for this bird, kobac or skobec, comes from Proto-Slavic kob (doom), indicating that omens were read from its flight.
+It also features in Teutonic mythology.
 In some areas of England, it was believed that the common cuckoo turned into a Eurasian sparrowhawk in winter.
-The name Spearhafoc (later Sparhawk, Sparrowhawk) was in use as a personal name in England before the Norman conquest in 1066.
+The surname Spearhafoc, later Sparhawk, Sparrowhawk was in use as a personal name in England before the Norman conquest of England in 1066.

 In 1695, John Aubrey wrote in his Miscellanies:

 Not long before the Death of King Charles II a sparrow-hawk escaped from the Perch, and pitched on one of the Iron Crowns of the White Tower, and entangling its string in the Crown, hung by the heels and died.
 T'was considered very ominous, and so it proved.

 The musket, or musquet, originally a kind of crossbow bolt, and later a small cannon, was named after the male Eurasian sparrowhawk because of its size.
 The British Gloster Aircraft Company named one of their Mars series craft the Sparrowhawk.

 In William Shakespeare's The Merry Wives of Windsor, Mrs Ford greets Robin, Falstaff's page, with the words "How now, my eyas musket", eyas musket meaning a lively young man (an eyas is a hawk nestling).
 The British Poet Laureate Ted Hughes wrote a poem entitled "A Sparrow-Hawk" which refers to this species.
 Hermann Hesse mentioned this bird in his book Demian and the bird is also referred to in One Thousand and One Nights by Richard Francis Burton: